 Overlooking State and Local Tax Obligations

 Multi-state businesses face complex nexus rules.
-If you have employees or significant sales in multiple states, you may owe taxes in places you haven’t considered.
-Knowing where revenue will be generated—before it happens—allows for proactive compliance and planning.
+If you have employees or significant sales in multiple states, you may owe taxes in places you haven’t considered, since state exposure often depends on multiple factors, not just where you currently file.
+Knowing where revenue will be generated—before it happens—allows for proactive compliance and planning, and staying ahead of tax law changes matters here too.

 Failing to Plan for Business Exit or Liquidity Events